max-kuk/bimae_seed_classification/README.md

 - *top_5* - select first 5 channels (1,5)
 - *bottom_10* - select last 10 channels (290,300)
 - *bottom_5* - select last 5 channels (295,300)

+## License
+This project is under the CC-BY-NC 4.0 license.
+See LICENSE for details.

 ## Citation
 If you find this code useful in your research, please consider citing:
 ```